- Car Rentals

 #1 of 9 Places to Visit in Hassan

 At a distance of 3 km from Hassan Railway Station, Hasanamba Temple is a Hindu temple located in Hassan, Karnataka.
-Situated on the Bangalore-Mangalore Road, it is one of the popular temples in Hassan district, and among the must include places in Hassan Tour Packages.
+Situated on the Bangalore-Mangalore Road, it is one of the popular places of pilgrimage in Karnataka, and among the must include places in Hassan Tour Packages.

 Dedicated to the Goddess Shakti or Amba, Hasanamba Temple was built in the 12th century AD.
 The goddess is an anthill or hutta which resembles the deity of Hassanamba as Goddess Parvathi.
 She is regarded as the presiding deity of Hassan, and in fact, the town name, Hassan, is derived from the goddess Hasanamba.
-Earlier, Hassan was known as Sihmasanapuri and later it got the name of Hassan when the goddess idol with its face wearing a pleasant smile (Hasana Mukhi) was found during the rule of the Hoysala dynasty in 12th century AD.
+Earlier, Hassan was known as Sihmasanapuri and later it got the name of Hassan when the goddess idol with its face wearing a pleasant smile (Hasana Mukhi) was found during the rule of the Hoysala dynasty in the 12th century AD.
+It is one of the most popular places to visit in Hassan.

 #2 of 9 Places to Visit in Hassan